ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_lungcancer/concept_model.rst

 .. _1.1:

-The re-insurance company SwissRe is interested in the expected impact of increases in lung cancer screening coverage on the rates of detected lung cancer over the next 20 years among the insured population in select areas in China.
+For this project, we are interested in the expected impact of increases in lung cancer screening coverage on the rates of detected lung cancer over the next 20 years among the insured population in select areas in China.

 1.1 Project overview
 --------------------